ICC World Cup: India have built a strong bowling attack, says Dav Whatmore

-Zimbabwe coach Dav successfully plotted India's downfall in earlier World Cups — twice during the 1996 event as coach of Sri Lanka and once as B'desh boss in 2007
+Zimbabwe coach successfully plotted India's downfall in earlier WC's — twice during the 1996 event as coach of Sri Lanka and once as B'desh boss in 2007 but is impressed with the team's performance lately

 Auckland: A few members of this Indian team will encounter a familiar face in the opposition camp when they step on to Eden Park for Saturday's inconsequential Group B World Cup match against Zimbabwe.